-The Trenton Lightning of the Indoor Professional Football League were another embezzlement-powered start-up on the fringes of the minor league industry.
+The Trenton Lightning of the Indoor Professional Football League were another embezzlement-powered start-up in a remote outpost of the minor league industry.
 In this case, an American Express Financial Advisor named Philip Subhan secretly diverted money from at least two of his clients to fund his pro sports fantasies.
-Most of the money – over $100,000 – was stolen from Sandra Kelly, a 90-year old blind widow who trusted Subhan and his Amex Financial partner Victor Mowat to open her mail and write checks for her using a rubber signature stamp.
+Most of the money – over $100,000 – was stolen from Sandra Kelly, a 90-year old blind widow who trusted Subhan and one of his Amex Financial partners to open her mail and write checks for her using a rubber signature stamp.
 Soon enough, Subhan began writing checks to himself.

 The Lightning belonged to the IPFL (1999-2001), a fly-by-night indoor football operation that attempted to replicate the Arena Football League’s game in smaller markets.
 Arena Football’s founders actually had patents on the sport and sued the IPFL’s predecessor league for patent and trademark infringement.
 The IPFL got around the issue by playing without endzone nets, which were the key innovation of the AFL’s game covered by the patents.
 When Subhan signed on for 2001 with his Trenton franchise, the league had just four other teams, stretched across the country from Boise, Idaho to Knoxville, Tennessee.

 IPFL players earned only about $200/game so most of the players were local products.
 The Lightning roster was heavy on guys from Rutgers, Montclair State and The College of New Jersey.
 Former Denver Broncos return specialist Vaughn Hebron was the team’s Head Coach and biggest name.
 That’s him on the cover of the team yearbook at the top of this post.